PastLifeDreamer/Pocket-Comfy/ReadMe.md

 Smart-Comfyui-Gallery: https://github.com/biagiomaf/smart-comfyui-gallery

-Tailscale VPN recomended for seemless use of Pocket Comfy when outside of your home network: https://tailscale.com/
+Tailscale VPN recommended for seamless use of Pocket Comfy when outside of your home network: https://tailscale.com/

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_